material-motion/material-motion/specifications/directors.md

 ## Event handling

-The Director may want to store a reference to the Runtime in order to commit new Plans in response to different events.

 **Gestures**.
 The Director will want to store the Runtime so that it can make further Transactions at a later point.

     function onGesture(gesture) {